alien4cloud/alien4cloud.github.io/documentation/user_guide/cloud_management.md

 {%info%}
 **Advanced use** : the policy expression is based on [SpEL](http://docs.spring.io/spring/docs/current/spring-framework-reference/html/expressions.html){:target="_blank"} (_Spring Expression Language_) and you could use its capabilities if you are familiar with it.
 __Note__ : do not use the `#`
 {%endinfo%}

+## Meta properties

+This feature allows you to define **meta-properties** on your cloud and then use them in your topology as an internal variable defined by your administrator.
+Obviously as a _CLOUD_DELOYER_, _APPLICATION_USER_ or _APPLICATION_MANAGER_ you won't be able to change this value.

+{%info%}
+At this stage, we assume that you've read the tutorial part <HERE> to create global meta-properties as an ADMIN, to be more specific you know how to create meta-properties targeting cloud, application or environment.
+{%endinfo%}

+In __global configuration__ in the meta-properties part you should be able to define a value for any cloud targeted meta-properties.
+Fill the desired values in order to use it later as in __get_input__ for a property.

+{%info%}
+Regarding your meta-property definition, you can add constraint on a meta property.
+In this case you must see constraint violation error if any in this cloud meta-properties form.
+{%endinfo%}

 ## PaaS Provider configuration